onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>perm</tt> : list of ints</dt>
 <dd>A list of integers.
-By default, reverse the dimensions, otherwise permute the axes according to the values given.</dd>
+By default, reverse the dimensions, otherwise permute the axes according to the values given.
+Its length must be equal to the rank of the input.</dd>
 </dl>

 #### Inputs